 In April 2015, we selected a BET inhibitor clinical development candidate (ZEN-3694).
 We completed IND enabling studies and filed an IND in December 2015.
 In parallel, we defined our clinical development strategy which will initially focus on treating mCRPC, a patient population with a high unmet need and a population that are perhaps most likely to benefit from BET inhibitor therapy.
 In April 2016, we initiated a phase 1 single agent clinical trial with ZEN-3694 in mCRPC patients.
 ZEN-3694 is well differentiated and has shown a superior safety and efficacy profile in pre-clinical studies; we believe ZEN-3694 places us at the forefront of development of BET Bromodomain inhibitors for the treatment of mCRPC cancer.
 On June 15, 2016, we announced the dosing of the first patient in the trial.
-Dose escalation has been completed and dose confirmation has completed enrollment and is close to completion.
+Dosing has now been completed and the trial met its primary safety endpoints and identified a maximum tolerated dose for the single agent (ZEN-3694) and provided valuable pharmacokinetic data.